Stone Hall (Ithaca, New York)

 Stone Hall was a building on the campus of Cornell University in Ithaca, New York, named after John Lemuel Stone, a CALS professor of farm practice during the early 1900s.
 Stone, Roberts, and East Roberts Hall were three joined buildings on the Agriculture Quadrangle, with the larger Roberts in the center and Stone and East Roberts on the west and east sides, respectively.
-All three were demolished in the late 1980s.
+The three buildings made up the original New York State College of Agriculture, built 1905–1906.
+The three were demolished in the late 1980s, despite the efforts of the City of Ithaca and local preservationists to save the buildings.